-The event serves to award local heroes who have made an important impact to the community through the organization.
+The event serves to award local heroes who have made an important impact to the community through the organization and I’m sure there are many other events like these around the country, for example, Hospice Cincinnati.
 This year’s honorees are Jill Nida, Jill Kitnick and Sarah House.
 Hospice will also recognize emeritus board members Charlie Zimmer, Peggy Barnes and Thomas Fly.
 Other highlights of the event include refreshments, music, dancing, and art sale.
 Hospice’s own Marilee Zdenkek will sign her latest book Between Fires.

 Nida is being honored with the volunteer award for her dedicated work with Hospice since 1988.
 A Santa Barbara native, Nida attended San Marcos High School, SBCC, and UCSB.
 Her past leadership roles include past president of the board of directors, past president of the Hospice Auxiliary Board, committee chair, and volunteer.
 In 2012 she was named Hospice of Santa Barbara Cheerleader Emeritus.
 She is currently on the Hospice of Santa Barbara Emeritus Board.